-In fact, it’s London’s first sustainable urban market aimed at revitalising neighbourhoods while doing its bit to conserve the environment.
+In fact, it’s London’s first sustainable urban market aimed at revitalising neighbourhoods while doing its bit to conserve the environment and community.
 As such, it is a much-loved spot amongst eco-conscious consumers.

 The enormous food hub features both internal and external food and beverage providers, as well as a local grocery shop.

 You may find it hard to take in the enormity of Mercato Metropolitano — the market is a whopping 4,181 square metres.
 But it’s easy to see why.
 With market booths, an Italian grocery, and even unexpected services like a barbershop and a boxing gym, it’s no wonder this place covers so much ground.

 There’s also Backyard Cinema, where you and your mates can watch the latest movies while snacking on warm, buttery popcorn.
 If you’re interested, another Mercato may be found in Mayfair, as well as a smaller counterpart in Elephant Park.

 Mercato Metropolitano is one of the best food markets in London and is a lovely venue to hang out with friends and family and enjoy a cool beverage and delicious bites.